miklevin/Pipulate.com/software.md

 Study this page to learn many of the best tricks needed for SEO, plus many of the techniques that make Python a joy to use, and complex deliverables simple.

+#### What You Will Find on This Page

+1. TOC
+{:toc}

-#### You Need to Learn Python
+#### Python is Not What You Think

-Don't think of Python as a programming language.
-Think of it as an aide to logical thinking that will help you with many aspects of life that require more precision than the spoken word can provide.
-It's important to know that files are your #1 means of organizing, and files can "import" other files repeatedly without negative side-effects.
-So if you have a file:
+Think of Python as just helping you think better where the imprecise spoken word fails you.
+Python builds on some very well designed principles or assumptions.
+A good example is that files are your #1 means of organizing, and files can "import" other files whose contents get automatically bundled up into a neat and tidy ***namespace***.

     foo.py